theriley106/Internship_Compensation/scripts/tempREADME2.md

 ## grab

 ```
-Education: B.S. in Computer Engineering at the University of Pittsburgh in May 2014
+Education: MS in CS from a state school
-Prior Experience:
+Prior Experience: 3 internships with Midwestern tech companies, 3 school internships

-3 semesters of internship with a large manufacturing company in test engineering, new development hardware design, and operations in a manufacturing plant
-6/14-6/15: Software Engineer with the same above company
-6/15-9/16: Software Engineer with a high-performance computer company working on storage
-9/16-2/19: Software Engineer working on back-end Java/Spring APIs at a large legal technology company
-Company/Industry: Fortune 50 retail company
+Company/Industry: Big Data
 Title: Software Engineer
-Tenure length: 1 month
+Tenure length: ?
-Location: Minneapolis, MN
+Location: Bay Area
-Salary: $90,000
+Salary: $120,000
-Relocation/Signing Bonus: $7,000 signing
+Relocation/Signing Bonus: $10,000
-Stock and/or recurring bonuses: 3.5% annual bonus target
+Stock and/or recurring bonuses: 500 RSUs, performance bonus 10% of salary
-Total comp: $93,150
+Total comp: 194k / 4 years
+I did not go to a highly prestigious school, but employers don't care about that if you have experience.
+Internships get you the practical knowledge that schools don't cover, so try to grab as many as you can.
 ```

 ## braintree

 ```
-Education: B.S. in Computer Engineering at the University of Pittsburgh in May 2014
+Education: CS dropout from a community college
 Prior Experience:

-3 semesters of internship with a large manufacturing company in test engineering, new development hardware design, and operations in a manufacturing plant
-6/14-6/15: Software Engineer with the same above company
-6/15-9/16: Software Engineer with a high-performance computer company working on storage
-9/16-2/19: Software Engineer working on back-end Java/Spring APIs at a large legal technology company
-Company/Industry: Fortune 50 retail company
+6 Month internship at a valve and gate manufacturing company.
+1 year working as a Web Developer.
+1 year working as a Software Engineer for an ad-tech startup.
+Company/Industry: Braintree Payments (PayPal)
-Title: Software Engineer
+Title: Software Engineer, Level 23
-Tenure length: 1 month
+Tenure length: 2 years.
-Location: Minneapolis, MN
+Location: San Francisco, CA
-Salary: $90,000
+Salary: 127k
-Relocation/Signing Bonus: $7,000 signing
+Relocation/Signing Bonus: 7k
-Stock and/or recurring bonuses: 3.5% annual bonus target
+Stock and/or recurring bonuses: 10k stock, 12k bonus
-Total comp: $93,150
+Total comp: 149k, I feel like I'm massively underpaid for 4 years industry experience.

 ```